 Maintainance before welding

-As you all know that metal cleaning is required for the perfect results.
+As you all know that metal cleaning is required for perfect results.
 In gas welding, metal should be properly cleaned and free of any rust, paint, or impurities.
-In the case of gasless mig welding, you can weld the metal without even removing any type of dust and debris.
+In the case of gasless mig welding, you can weld the metal without even removing any type of dust and debris but it’s always better to clean metal before welding.
 This is the reason why gasless welding is more convenient than gas welding.